Add documents to index: Mastering Case‑Sensitive Searches in Java with GroupDocs

 }

-Step 1: Initialize Index
+Step 1: Initialize a second index (optional)

 String indexFolder = YOUR_OUTPUT_DIRECTORY + "/CaseSensitiveSearch/QueryInObjectForm";